Culture-to-Culture Image Translation and User Evaluation

-In order to overcome the constraint that datasets need to be paired during training, some approaches propose a new concept, referred to as \textit{consistency of the cycle}: the image $x_S$, after the first translation $G(x_S)$ from $S$ to $T$, is fed to a second generator that performs a backward translation $F(G(x_S))$ to remap the image to the starting domain $S$ and compares it with the original image.
-This concept was first introduced by CycleGAN \cite{Jun-Yan2017}, trained by adding a weighed, ``cycle-consistency" L1 loss measuring the difference between $x_S$ and $F(G(x_S))$.
-CycleGAN has been used to re-create the style of impressionist painters starting from a photograph.
-This concept fits well with our idea: in analogy with painters representing reality with their painting style, we want to capture how a human self-identifying with a given culture would represent a particular object through ``cultural brushstrokes''.
-CycleGAN and similar approaches \cite{Zili2017, Taeksoo2017} allow for building datasets quickly by searching for images on the web (e.g., Greek and Japanese vases).
+To overcome the constraint that datasets need to be paired during training, some approaches propose a new concept, referred to as \textit{consistency of the cycle}: the image $x_S$, after the first translation $G(x_S)$ from $S$ to $T$, is fed to a second generator that performs a backward translation $F(G(x_S))$ to remap the image to the starting domain $S$ and compares it with the original image.
+This concept was first introduced by CycleGAN \citep{Jun-Yan2017}, trained by adding a weighed, ``cycle-consistency" L1 loss measuring the difference between $x_S$ and $F(G(x_S))$.
+CycleGAN and similar approaches \citep{Zili2017, Taeksoo2017} allow for building datasets quickly by searching for images on the web (e.g., Greek and Japanese vases).
 However, this solution also has negative sides.
 First, it cannot culturize an individual object in a complex scene and keep the background unaltered.
-Second, the image-to-image translation works better when changes occur in the texture (from a horse to a zebra, from an orange to an apple) than when they occur in shape: CycleGAN can alter the shape of an object, but this creates artifacts and less realistic images.
+Second, the image-to-image translation works better when changes occur in the color, material, and pattern (e.g., from a horse to a zebra) than when they occur in the form: CycleGAN can alter the form of an object, but this creates artifacts and less realistic images.